feature-sliced/steiger/packages/steiger/README.md

 # Rules

-Currently, Steiger is not configurable, though that will change in the near future.
+Currently, Steiger is not extendable with more rules, though that will change in the near future.
 The built-in rules check for the project's adherence to [Feature-Sliced Design](https://feature-sliced.design/).

 <table>
 <thead>